Dietary Fiber: Simple Ways to Improve Your Intake

 Consume vegetables in every meal

 Most vegetables are rich in dietary fiber.
 Including them in every meal will help improve your dietary fiber intake.
-Even a small serving of raw carrots adds 1.5g-2g dietary fiber to your daily intake.
-A vegetable sandwich for breakfast, one or two vegetable preparations (sabzi) for lunch and dinner, vegetable sticks with dips for a snack are some examples.
+Even a small serving of vegetables, such as raw carrots (50g) adds 1.5g-2g of dietary fiber to your daily intake.
+A vegetable sandwich for breakfast, one or two vegetable preparations (sabzi) for lunch and dinner, and vegetable sticks with dips for a snack are some examples.

 Also watch: How to Increase Your Vegetable Intake?